espressif/esp-idf/docs/en/api-guides/thread-local-storage.rst

 Using the APIs above, you can allocate thread local variables of an arbitrary size, and assign them to any number of tasks.
 Different tasks can have different sets of TLS variables.

-If size of the variable is more then 4 bytes, then you need to allocate/deallocate memory for it.
+If size of the variable is more than 4 bytes, then you need to allocate/deallocate memory for it.
 Variable's deallocation is initiated by FreeRTOS when task is deleted, but user must provide callback function to do proper cleanup.

 .. _pthread-api: